PMArkive/NintendoClients_wiki/Connection-Test.md

 This server is used to check if the internet connection is working when you connect to a wifi network.

 The server supports both HTTP and HTTPS.
-The Switch uses the plain HTTP.
+The Switch uses plain HTTP.

 If HTTPS is used, the server certificate is signed by `Nintendo Class 2 CA - G3`.